Great Nicobar Island

 Great Nicobar is the southernmost and largest of the Nicobar Islands of India, north of Sumatra.
+It is part of India, in the Nicobar district within the union territory of the Andaman and Nicobar Islands.

 History

 The Nicobar Island has been well known to Indian mariners since the time of the seafaring Cholas.

 In the 15th century, Great Nicobar Island was recorded as "Cui Lan island" (翠蘭嶼) during the voyages of Zheng He in the Mao Kun map of the Wu Bei Zhi.

+The Nicobar islands were claimed by Denmark in 1755; Great Nicobar Island was called New Denmark, and the whole of the Nicobars Frederikøerne.
+The islands were administered from the Tranquebar the headquarters of the Danish East Indian company, but were often abandoned due to Malaria outbreaks.
+The rights to the islands were sold to the British in 1868 along with the rest of the Danish holdings in India.

-Great Nicobar Island was severely affected by the 2004 Indian Ocean earthquake tsunami with many deaths, and was cut off from all outside contact for more than a day.
+Great Nicobar Island was severely affected by the 2004 Indian Ocean earthquake tsunami with many deaths, and was cut off from all outside contact for over a day.